-- ► French residents whose worldwide assets are valued at or above €1,300,000. - Non-French residents whose assets located in France (except financial investments in France, which are exempt) are valued at or above €1,300,000.
+- ▶ French residents whose net worldwide assets are valued at or above €1.3 million. - Non-French residents whose net assets located in France (except financial investments in France, which are exempt) are valued at or above €1.3 million.

 The rules governing the determination of the residency of the taxpayer are those applicable to income tax (Article 4B, CGI) subject to any international tax treaties that override them.